Our new home is spotless

-I would wish you the best
+I’d wish you the best

-But it may not come true.
+Though it may not come true.

 With all the mysteries it holds

-And the effervescence of life
+And effervescence of life

 As each month unfolds.

-Raise your vision, your standards
+Raise your vision and standards

 Raise your hopes for this earth

-For these alone are the wishes
+Among these are the wishes

-That raise our net worth.
+That will raise your net worth.

 Turn the page for another

-Meet a need, make a smile
+Meet their need, gift a smile

-May this New Year reflect
+Let this New Year reflect

-Your life lived worthwhile.
+A good life lived worthwhile.

 And then maybe next year